MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

 **troubleshoot**:

-  1- if service not send traffic to deployment and you want to see if the code is running or not, then you can see my port-forwarding the **pod** on port on which the code is running(suppose code is running on 8000 then you should port forward the pod to 8000). and try and see the code respose **locally** from **browser** or from terminal with **curl**  with port on which code is running...
+  1- if service not send traffic to deployment and you want to see if the code is running or not, then you can see my port-forwarding the **pod** on port on which the code is running(suppose code is running on 8000 then you should port forward the pod to 8000). and try and see the code respose **locally** from **browser** or from terminal with **curl**  with port on which code is running... you can also check it from the postman.

   like port forwarding command:   **kubectl port-forward pod/pod-name anyport(like 7171):codeport(like 8000)**
   go to browser and see the response: **http://localhost:7171** and for terminal use **curl http://localhost:7171**